DWBH21/Project1/README.md

 ## Features

 ### Java Classes
-- AInteger
+- AInteger - For large integer arithmetic
--
+- AFloat - For arbitrary precision float arithmetic
-- Implementation of core arithmetic operations:
+- Implementation of arithmetic operations:
   - Addition
   - Subtraction
   - Multiplication
   - Division
+- MyInfArith - Class used for demonstrating use of aarithmetic.jar as library.
+It allows execution of the AInteger and AFloat classes through the command line

 ## Dependencies